TheDeathlyCow/thermoo/wiki/datapacks/loot_condition.md

 ---
-title: Custom Loot Conditions
+title: Loot Conditions
 ---
-# Custom Loot Conditions
+# Loot Conditions

-Thermoo defines some custom types of loot conditions.
+Thermoo defines some custom types of [loot conditions](https://minecraft.wiki/w/Predicate).
 There is one for temperature, and one for wet ticks.

 ## Temperature Loot Condition